justinlund/dreamcloud-docs/source/dreamcompute/tutorials/setting-up-trellis-on-dreamcompute.rst

 *****

 Now under the trellis folder open hosts/production.
 That is a file where you add your host details for making the real connection.
-If you do forget it you will net be able to connect and sometimes not get any errors at all .
+If you forget it you will not be able to connect and sometimes not get any errors at all .
 Here is an example:

 .. code::